Top tips for good mental health

 Dana Nelson PH.D, American psychotherapist based in Lyon, France.
 She produces a series of podcasts for The Mindful Expat2, which seek to highlight the issues facing people who move overseas.

-So, what are some of the challenges that you might face when moving to a new country?
+Things haven’t changed much since.
+In fact, the COVID-19 pandemic has made things worse.
+So, as a new generation of expats, remote workers, and international citizens set out for foreign shores, what are some of the challenges that you might face when moving to a new country?

 It can be tough making new friends, especially if you have built up friendships over many years in your home country.
 Building friendships in a new country where the local language is not your native tongue can make it even harder to meet new people.